top of page

 Although I share city life with only cats, I also love dogs.
 I grew up on a large farm and Border Collies tended the flock.
 They were intelligent, loyal, playful and endlessly affectionate.
 I have had the privilege of knowing cats, dogs, horses, a pony, sheep, goats, cows, donkeys, mules, ducks, chickens, a turtle, parakeets, goldfish, and a rabbit.
 And so, to all creatures great and small, I say thank you for enriching my life.

 I play cornet in a community concert band.
 We stopped rehearsals and public performances for more than a year because of the COVID-19 state mandates.
 I was happy to return, but I missed making music for the joy of it.
-We all lost something.
+We all lost something, or someone, during the pandemic.
+Our lives and expectations for the future changed in ways we are just starting to understand.

-I call Cincinnati my home and I share the ups and downs of life with my husband and cat named Jimmy.
-He appeared at my back door as a sickly stray kitten on my birthday fourteen years ago.
-I opened the door and he walked into my heart.
-Best birthday gift ever.
+I call Cincinnati my home and I share the ups and downs of life with my husband Tim and cat named Mandy.

 I hope that something here rings true with you and helps to ease the way, if only for a moment.
 Take what is yours to take from this site and know that I wish you unexpected comfort through all the seasons of your grief.